 Paraguayan Guarani

 My research on Paraguayan Guarani centers on the language’s nasalization system.
 Paraguayan Guarani Tupian language spoken by 5 to 6 million people in Paraguay and neighboring areas of Argentina and Brazil.
-The nasalization system of Guarani is quite complex because the leftward and rightward spread of nasality is strikingly different, therefore making it particularly interesting from the perspective of phonological theory and learnability.
+The nasalization system of Guarani is quite complex because the leftward and rightward spread of nasality are strikingly different, therefore making it particularly interesting from the perspective of phonological theory and typology.

 Papers